quarkusio/quarkus-quickstarts/README.md

 * [Getting Started - Kubernetes](./getting-started-kubernetes): Deployment of the application to Kubernetes and/or OpenShift
 * [Scheduling periodic tasks](./scheduling-periodic-tasks): How to schedule periodic jobs
 * [Using Web Sockets](./using-websockets): Demonstrate how to use web sockets and serve static assets
+* [Startup and Shutdown actions](./application-lifecycle-events): Explains how to execute code when the application starts and stops.